dbiservices/yak/collections/ansible_collections/yak/core/README.md

 #### The templates folder

-The `templates` folder is used to save and store pre-defined YaK variables that describe environments.
+The `templates` folder is used to save and store pre-defined YaK variables that describe infrastructures.
 The goal is to avoid repeting same set of variable in the `customer` folder.
 This can be organized with the structure of your choice.
 For instance: